 - Over half a million people have benefited by TODEC’s Immigrant Integration programs and services

 - Organized to defeat California Anti-Immigrant Proposition 187.

-- Advocated for and won fair legislative maps for our region through the California Citizens Independent Redistricting Commission and local redistricting initiatives in municipalities like Corona, CA
+- Advocated for and won fair legislative maps for our region through the California Citizens Independent Redistricting Commission (2011 and 2021) and local redistricting initiatives in municipalities like Corona, CA

 - Collected over a million letters in favor of immigration reform and led a caravan of people to DC to deliver them to Congress

-- Won multiple statewide policy changes including victory in our decades-long campaign to secure driver’s licenses for undocumented Californian
+- Won multiple statewide policy changes, including California Dream Act, California Homeowner Bills of Rights, Health Care Expansion for Undocumented Californians, Farmworker COVID-19 Vaccination prioritization, and our 15-year campaign to secure driver’s licenses for undocumented Californians